Do your kids love to get up and boogie around the classroom?

 Then you’re going to LOVE this fun activity for practicing sight words.

 I found this on The Reading Corner and instantly knew I HAD to try it.
 Thank you, Renee!
+(I would link to her blog if I could but sadly it no longer exists.)

 We did this activity three times last week and my class absolutely loved it.
 So did I. It was just a fun, happy way to start our day.